 5. Mind mapping

 Mind mapping is both a creative and analytical brainstorming method.
-Here, the core idea is drawn in the middle of a page, and related subtopics are drawn around the main idea.
-The process is repeated, treating each subtopic as the main idea until all the elements are covered.
-Being both creative and analytical, it is more effective in finding a solution.
+Here, the core idea is drawn in the middle of a page, and related subtopics are drawn around the core idea.
+The process is repeated, treating each subtopic as the core idea until all the elements are covered.
+Being both creative and analytical is more effective in finding a solution.

 6. Reverse brainstorming